Allen Maddox

-Allen Maddox (born Liverpool, 1948 - died Auckland, 23 August 2000) was an English-born New Zealand painter, known for his bold abstract works and specifically his use of the cross motif.
+Allen Maddox (1948 – 23 August 2000) was an English-born New Zealand painter, known for his bold abstract works and specifically his use of the cross motif.

+Biography

 Born in Liverpool, Maddox migrated to New Zealand in 1963 with his family.
 He studied painting briefly at the School of Fine Arts at Canterbury University before dropping out to pursue an advertising career.
 Maddox had his first solo dealer show at the Elva Bett Gallery in Wellington in 1973.